CraneSoftwrights/ubl-subset-schema/README.md

 `configDirectory=DBEcoreDemo`
 - the subdirectory in which your configuration files are placed, and the suffix used for all configuration file names
+- the configuration subdirectory cannot begin with "`UBL-`" as this is reserved for copies of the committee files

 `title=DBEcoreDemo subset of UBL 2.2`
 - the title of your project to put at the top of the HTML documentation reports